 - Leg raises – Hold onto a chair and slowly lift your right leg back.
 Keep your leg straight, raise it as high as possible, and hold the pose for one second.
 Repeat up to 15 times on each leg.
 This can also be done forward or sideways by raising your leg in front of you or to the side.
 Set a chair on your right or left side for support.

 - Squats – From a standing position, hold the back of a sturdy chair and slowly perform a squatting motion, going as low as comfortable.
-You can also perform this by actually sitting down and standing back up.
+You can also perform this by sitting down and standing back up.
 Repeat 10 times.

 - Wall pushups – Strength training for your arms is essential to balance.
-Stand an arm’s length in front of a blank wall.
-Lean forward with your palms and gently push yourself back off of the wall so your arms are straight.
+Stand arm’s length in front of a blank wall.
+Lean forward with your palms and gently push yourself back off the wall so your arms are straight.
 Repeat 20 times if possible.